 A Pug that is more rounded, is most likely becoming a fat pug that may need to lose weight.

-Just like an overweight person struggles to perform certain tasks without tiring easily, your
+Just like an overweight person struggles to perform certain tasks without tiring easily, an overweight Pug will feel the same way.
+If your Pug is carrying extra weight, you’ll want to put them on a diet to help them shed some pounds.

 Struggle With Mobility Issues